 The tension builds up as we arrive on the Memorial

 After arriving at the Memorial, we placed our solar car at the entrance of tribune one.
 By doing this, all the spectators could have a glance on our solar car.
 It received a lot of attention and it was clear that people looked forward to the challenge between man and machine.
 We moved the solar car to the athletics track right before the Memorial started and from that point onwards, we waited for our moment of glory.
 The atmosphere was amazing and reached a high when Nafissatou Thiam made her entrance with her recently earned Olympic gold medal.
 For us, it functioned as a sign.
 We could go on the track to prepare the solar car.

 Man versus machine

 Kipkoech and the solar car stand side by side.
 The referee starts the race and Kipkoech takes by far the best start.
-After about 15 seconds, the solar car slowly gets up to speed.
-The crow get on their feet as they see the solar car speeding up.
-It’s going good.
+About 15 seconds later, the solar car slowly gets up to speed.
+The crowd gets on their feet as they see the solar car speeding up.
+It’s going well.
 The solar car is gaining ground on Kipkoech.
 Only 100 meters left and Bert Longin finally has the athlete in his sight.
 The crowd goes wild.
 They cheer the Belgian solar car forward while it passes the athlete and finishes 3 seconds before the athlete.

 Euphoria in the stadium

-Shortly after the race, the entire Punch Powertrain solar team sits together to watch the rest of the Memorial.
-Proud of what they’ve achieved, their heads quickly go back to the Bridgestone World Solar Challenge in Australia in Oktober 2017.
+Shortly after the race, the entire Punch Powertrain Solar Team sits together to watch the rest of the Memorial.
+Proud of what they have achieved, their heads quickly go back to the Bridgestone World Solar Challenge in Australia in October 2017.
 They aim for gold in this officious world championship for solar cars.